What’s Sean From ‘Queer Eye’ Doing Now? The Budding Star Is Chasing His Musical Dream In A Lot Of Cool Ways

 Sean's makeover culminates with his aforementioned performance at The Foundry — a venue in Athens, Georgia.
 Some of his old friends from his first band, Death of the Peanut King, attend, and Sean exudes confidence and swagger as he performs a song at the piano — with "The Real Sean VanMeter" on the side of it, naturally.

 Sean has made four albums, according to his personal website, the most recent of which, The Real Sean VanMeter, was released in 2016.
-He even started his own foundation, aptly titled The Sean VanMeter Foundation, which seeks "to help people find the music that lives within us all," according to the website.
+He even started his own foundation, aptly titled The Sean VanMeter Foundation, which seeks "to help people find the music that lives within us all," according to the (now-defunct) website.
 Volunteers from the organization travel around and play live music for those — such as nursing home residents — who may not be able to easily access it otherwise.
 However, it's unclear when exactly Sean started the organization or how active he is with it on a day-to-day basis.
 It's pretty impressive that Sean is keeping up with freshman electives, running a non-profit, and launching his musical career all at once.

 As to what Sean is up to now, he still appears to be playing his music.
 A recent post on Sean's Facebook page, for instance, announced that he would be performing at Pelican Pete's (a tiki bar and grill in Gainesville, Georgia) on June 19.
 He's only posted a few times on Instagram since his makeover last summer, but it appears as if the young musician is adjusting to college life, attending a school formal and posting a selfie of his #OOTD, like any college guy.